qmk/qmk_firmware/keyboards/modelm/teensy2/readme.md

 ![IBM Model M 101 ANSI/102 ISO](https://user-images.githubusercontent.com/46733695/161862805-c891735b-e2e8-418a-ad82-d71c00570eab.jpg)

-This is based on the modelm101 keyboard by iw0rm3r.
-The difference is that Teensy 2.0 board (produced by PJRC) is used instead of the Teensy 2.0++ due to the availability issues.
+This is based on the modelm101 teensypp keyboard by iw0rm3r.
+The difference is that Teensy 2.0 board (produced by PJRC) is used instead of the Teensy++ 2.0 due to the availability issues.
 Only CapsLock LED is supported since Teensy 2.0 only has 25 digital I/0 pins.

 Configuration is build for the Atmel ATmega32U4 controller, which you can easily use on the Teensy 2.0 board (produced by PJRC).